Fraunhofer-AISEC/codyze-evaluator/documentation/docs/toe.md

-# Analysis of TOE's Security Posture
+# Analysis of TOE's Security Posture on the example of OpenStack

-As described in the Chapter [Methodology](./methodology.md), the OpenStack Checker receives two inputs which are compared against each other:
+As described in the Chapter [Methodology](./methodology.md), the Codyze Evaluator receives two inputs which are compared against each other:

 * The *Concrete OpenStack Instance* representing the implementation of the Target of Evaluation (TOE).
-* The *OpenStack Checker Configuration* containing the security goals, Concepts and Operations and tagging logic.
+* The *Codyze Evaluator Configuration* containing the security goals, Concepts and Operations and tagging logic.

 This Section describes how we model the Concrete OpenStack Instance in more detail and argues why it is suitable to provide an adequate and extensible model of the TOE's security posture implementing the TOE's security features.